openplanet-nl/nadeoapi-docs/docs/core/records/map-records.md

 **Remarks**:
 - This endpoint only accepts `mapId`s - to translate `mapUid`s to `mapId`s, you can use the [map info endpoint](/core/maps/info).
-- This endpoint has no intrinsic limit on the number of maps/accounts requested, but it will return a 414 error if the request URI length is 8220 characters or more (corresponding to one map and at most 206 accounts, or more maps and fewer accounts).
+- This endpoint has no intrinsic limit on the number of maps/accounts requested, but it will return a 414 error if the request URI length is 8220 characters or more (e.g. corresponding to one map and just above 200 accounts, depending on how you encode the URI).

 ---